Accelerate in Maths and Science

 * A young carer is someone under 18 who helps look after a relative who has a condition, such as a disability long term, illness, mental health condition, or a drug or alcohol problem.
 They do extra jobs in and around the home, such as cooking, cleaning, or helping someone to get dressed and move around.

 **If you are studying in an independent school in the UK and are in receipt of a full bursary, your application will be considered

 How do I apply?

-Students can apply to the AIMS programme through the online application portal Aspire.
+Students can apply for the AIMS programme through the online portal Aspire, when applications open.

 Please note: We recommend applicants use a personal email address, as opposed to a school email address, when creating an Aspire account.
 Security settings used in some school email servers prevent applicants from receiving emails from Aspire.